dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 This Packer can be used to pack any C# Assembly, PE-File or Shellcode into a Nim binary.
 It will encrypt the target payload, build the corresponding Nim source code according to the given arguments and compiles it to an Nim binary.

+My `GetSyscallStub` function currently has a bug, which correlates to a specific winim version.
+You need to install winim version 3.6.1 to get it working via `nimble install winim@3.6.1`.

+In addition you'll need `nimble install nimcrypto base64 docopt ptr_math strenc dynlib` plus `donut.exe` and `denim.exe` in the CWD depending on what you want to do.

 ```
 NimSyscall_Loader v 1.0